These Mini Jell-O Aquariums are the perfect treat to put together with your kiddos!

 - Makes 2 mini Jell-O aquariums.

 Try not to put these together until you’re ready to serve them.
-Although the candy doesn’t get totally soggy and gross, the moisture from the Jell-O will compromise the quality of the jelly beans after a period of time.
+Although the candy doesn’t get totally soggy and gross, the moisture from the Jell-O will compromise the quality of the Nerds candy after a period of time.